mortendk/saga11-website/src/content/page/index.md

     template: components/feature/feature.njk
     title: "11 Reasons "
     feature:
-      - title: Templates is king
+      - title: Templates is king!
         text: >
-          The templates are in complete control over the output, every content type & component have seperate template files.
+          The templates are in complete control over the output.
+Content types & components have each seperate template files for über customization.
         icon: icons/paint-brush.svg
       - title: "Content types & Components "
-        text: Predefined content types with html componenets for pagebuilding
+        text: Pages, stories % noticiation content types and pagebuilding with html components.
         icon: icons/adjustments-horizontal.svg
       - title: Static Web + CMS  = Awesome
-        text: Netflifycms is configures to control the content types and compomenets Best of both worlds
+        text: Use Netflifycms to edit the content or use the texteditor for extra nerd points.
         icon: icons/heart.svg
-      - title: 4 Hundo
+      - title: 4 Hundo!
-        text: Build the web right and get the 100/100/100/100 on lighthouse
+        text: Make the web awesome - Lighthouse scores in the 100/100/100/100 range.
         icon: icons/cake.svg
       - title: Fast
-        text: Its a Static websites cant get faster than that, minified compressed and stamped on
+        text: Its a Static websites it cant get faster than that!
+Its Minified Compressed and stamped on twice.
         icon: icons/bolt.svg
       - title: "NO database "
         text: >
           All data & Content is in markdown or json.
-No fiddeling with database connectors
+No fiddeling with database connectors.
         icon: icons/table-cells.svg
-      - title: "RSS "
+      - title: "KISS "
-        text: Share with the world RSS never left its still rocking
+        text: Build on the nordic design principles of keeping things simple and removing the clutter.
         icon: icons/rss.svg
       - title: Calendars
-        text: Add pages to calendar as the page is an event
+        text: Add pages to your Calendar as the page is an event - no more facebook events ;)
         icon: icons/calendar.svg
-      - title: Open Graph
+      - title: Open Graph & RSS
-        text: Sharing is caring custom preview for all social media
+        text: Sharing is caring custom preview for all social media & offcourse RSS (and sitemaps, humans and robots.txt)
         icon: icons/share.svg
       - title: Its all there
-        text: Everything is in the github repo - No secret magic just html, css and some markdown
+        text: Everything lives in the repo
         icon: icons/folder.svg
       - title: PWA build in
         icon: icons/device-phone-mobile.svg
-        text: HTML > Apps ;)
+        text: HTML > Apps !
     text: ""
 url: /
 eleventyNavigation: